-Shop till you drop or dance till you flop - the beaches of Miami are there for you to relax on, before you get going again...
+Shop ‘til you drop or dance till you flop – book one of the amazing hotels in Miami and have a snooze before going again…

-Besides trips to the beach, visitors should try to see the Vizcaya Museum and Gardens, Everglades National Park, HistoryMiami, Ancient Spanish Monastery and Coral Castle Museum.
-If you're travelling with children, Jungle Island, Seaquarium and the Miami Children's Museum should make everyone in the family happy.
+Besides trips to the beach, visitors should see the Vizcaya Museum and Gardens, Everglades National Park, HistoryMiami, the Ancient Spanish Monastery and Coral Castle Museum.
+If you're travelling with children, meanwhile, Jungle Island, Seaquarium and the Miami Children's Museum should keep everyone happy.

-Visitors who come to Miami love to explore the labyrinth of the Everglades and to experience the glorious beaches, including Miami Beach, Surfside Beach and Sunny Isles.
-There is also an array of water sports, charter fishing boats and outdoor parks to try out.
+As well as the glorious beaches, including South Beach, Miami Beach, Surfside Beach and Sunny Isles, there are water sports, charter fishing boats and outdoor parks aplenty.

-If you are interested in theatre and music, the Jackie Gleason Theater, the Colony Theater and The Adrienne Arsht Center for the Performing Arts have a large variety of performances to choose from.
+Interested in theatre and music?
+The Jackie Gleason Theater, the Colony Theater and The Adrienne Arsht Center for the Performing Arts put on a large variety of performances.

-Little Havana is worth visiting as it is steeped in Cuban-American culture, especially on the last Friday of the month for Viernes Culturales, which also has free walking tours.
+And Little Havana is worth visiting for a taste of Cuban-American culture, especially on the last Friday of the month for Viernes Culturales, when free walking tours are available.

 Whether it's Cuban food in Little Havana, five-star cuisine on Lincoln Road in South Beach, an eclectic selection in Downtown Miami or Haitian food in Overtown, the choice of restaurants is as diverse as Miami itself.

-In Miami, hotels are best enjoyed if you match your location to the type of holiday you are after...
+In Miami, hotels are best enjoyed when you match your location to the type of holiday you are after...

 Top five attractions

-Miami sizzles with the flavours of Cuba and nowhere is this more obvious than in Little Havana, which is also known as the Latin Quarter.
+Miami sizzles with the flavours of Cuba and nowhere is this more obvious than in Little Havana, also known as the Latin Quarter.

 Miami Art Deco Historic District